apache/pekko/docs/src/main/paradox/typed/dispatchers.md

 The [Managing Blocking in Akka video](https://akka.io/blog/news/2020/01/22/managing-blocking-video) explains why it is bad to block inside an actor, and how you can use custom dispatchers to manage blocking when you cannot avoid it.
+The same principle applies with Pekko actors.

 ### Problem: Blocking on default dispatcher